 The first course in the analysis sequence begins a rigorous critical study of the real numbers.
 Topics include the distinctions between the real and the rational number systems, the theory of sequences, limits of functions, and continuity.
 Mathematical writing and mathematical proof will be emphasized.
 Prerequisite: MATH 221, MATH 303, or permission of instructor.
-Offered in odd Fall.
+Offered every other Fall.

-MATH 402 Abstract Algebra
+MATH 402 Abstract Algebra I

 Groups and subgroups, including cyclic abelian, finite, permutation groups, group homomorphisms, cosets and etc. Mathematical writing and mathematical proof will be emphasized.
 Prerequisites: MATH 303 or permission of instructor.
-Offered in even Fall.
+Offered every other Fall.